garritfra/garrit.xyz/content/posts/2023-03-23-fullscreen-terminals-in-vscode.md

 ---
 title: "Fullscreen Terminals in VSCode"
 date: "2023-03-23"
-tags: "100DaysToOffload, guide, note, editors"
+tags: "100DaysToOffload, guide, note, editors, tech"
 ---

 I often find myself using a "real" terminal alongside my VSCode setup, because for some tasks the built-in terminal, due to its small size, is quite flimsy to use. *But*!
 I just found out there's a a way to switch the terminal into fullscreen mode, using the "View: Toggle Maximized Panel" command.